WONDER GARDEN (PRE-SCHOOL) and KINDERGARTEN

 Growing Garden Playgroup (2 ½ yrs through 4 yrs)

 This Parent-Child Playgroup is for older children, preferably with 1 previous year of Playgroup experience at Prairie Hill Waldorf School.
 This class will begin to resemble our pre-kindergarten class room, with longer circle times and implementing more practical and cooperative skills for the children.
 Classes meet one time per week for two hours in the Playgroup Classroom.
-Tuesday or Wednesday 8:30 – 10:30 a.m. and Tuesday late morning 11a.m. – 1p.m.
+Tuesday 8:30 – 10:30 a.m. or 11 a.m. – 1p.m. and Thursday 9 – 11 a.m.

 **NEW** Sunflower Parent-Child Group (4 and 5 years of age)